ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 ## Optional Arguments and Partial Application

 Let's compare two possible variants of the `String.concat` function from the standard library which has type `string -> string list -> string`.
-Both variants make the separator (the first positional parameter in `String.concat`) an optional parameter with the empty string `""` as the default value.
-The only difference between the two versions is the order in which the parameters are declared.

 In the first version, the optional separator is the last declared parameter.
 ```ocaml